 Property management companies are best suited for larger properties, such as apartment complexes with hundreds of units.
 Another reason to choose a property management business is when you own multiple properties.

-Owners may want to manage all of their properties underneath a single entity, which a management company can provide.
+Owners may want to manage all their properties underneath a single entity, which a management company can provide.

 How to become a property manager